-In early October, I went on the Today Show with Kim Bowles, the woman I profiled in my Cosmopolitan.com investigation on sexism in breast cancer care.
+The Today Show: In early October, I went on live national network television with Kim Bowles, the woman I profiled in my Cosmopolitan.com investigation on sexism in breast cancer care.
 We spoke to the importance of women’s autonomy in health care decision-making.
 The bulk of the segment is Kim’s story, but I show up in minute 6.5 to lay down some stats.

 Health Magazine ran an excerpt of FLAT in the October 2018 issue.
 This meant a lot to me because my first bona fide magazine journalism job was as a special projects researcher for Health Magazine back in 1997 when the magazine was based in San Francisco, California.

-For the science-writing blog, Last Word On Nothing, I went full-on feminist in this Q&A with Christie Acshwanden, a kick-ass science writer: “To be clear, I’m not anti-reconstruction; I’m pro-information.
+Last Word On Nothing, a science writing blog, let me go full-on feminist in this Q&A with Christie Aschwanden, a kick-ass science writer: “To be clear, I’m not anti-reconstruction; I’m pro-information.
 To step into the role of a fully educated health care consumer, a breast cancer patient first needs to be informed of the pros and cons of each option.
 Unless physicians check their sexism at the door, they won’t be able to fully inform breast cancer patients about the surgical options.”

-For AfterEllen.com I spoke with Jocelyn Macdonald about the lack of queer representation in cancer memoir and the dearth of feminist discourse in breast cancer care.
+AfterEllen.com spoke with me about the lack of queer representation in cancer memoir and the dearth of feminist discourse in breast cancer care.
 “It was the cognitive dissonance between these two worlds – the queer community’s radical body acceptance and the breast cancer community’s policing of cis-het femininity – that gave rise to my book.”

 Cancer Health, a new quarterly magazine, featured an excerpt from FLAT in its Fall issue.
 If you want to read a free preview FLAT, this is a great way to do it!
 “Journalist Catherine Guthrie recounts her experience navigating two bouts of breast cancer and cultural expectations of femininity.”